meldevelopsthings/iglooWiki/howTo/howToSetupIglooManager.md

 This shouldn't be an issue for the team member who creates the project, and the initial github.

 Later team members will need to download the manager and install it in a new, blank project.
-Then pull the github project to your machine, ignore errors telling you the manager isn't installed, and re-install it on the group project.
+Then pull the github project to your machine, it will try and use your teammate's file paths.
+Ignore this, and the errors telling you the manager isn't installed.
+Re-install it on the group project.